-Our goal is to teach advanced techniques in model-based analysis of behavior (humans and other species) to cognitive and computational neuroscientists at PhD and early career levels.
-This will be achieved through structured lectures, talks, hands-on tutorials and group project aimed at making knowledge obtained directly applicable to the participants' own research.
-We want the trainees to acquire both the conceptual bases and the technical skills that will enable them to pursue a full modelling approach on their own when they come back to their lab.
+Our goal is to teach advanced techniques in model-based analysis of behavior (humans and other animals) to cognitive and computational neuroscientists at PhD and early career levels.
+This will be achieved through structured lectures and talks, together with a strong focus on hands-on tutorials and group projects aimed at making the obtained knowledge directly applicable to the participants' own research.
+Our goal is that the trainees acquire both the conceptual basis and the technical skills that will enable them to pursue a full modeling approach on their own when they come back to their lab.

-PhD students and postdocs in cognitive and computational neuroscience.
+PhD students and postdocs in cognitive, systems and computational neuroscience.

-You should have some background in computational/quantitative analysis to benefit maximally from the advanced training offered by the course.
-Proficiency in either Python or Matlab is also required.
+Participants should have some background in computational/quantitative analysis to maximally benefit from the advanced training offered by the course.
+Proficiency in either Python (preferential programming language for the course) or Matlab is also required.

 How much does it cost?

-We are still in the process of determining the registration fees.
-They will certainly be under 300 euros, and probably less.
-This includes housing and some meals.
+We are still in the process of determining the exact registration fees, which are expected to be around 750 euros, including tuition, accommodation for 10 nights, and some of the meals.